Ancient Peoples in Yorkshire

 Struggles between Northumbria and Mercia

 In 633 AD, Edwin was killed at the Battle of Hatfield Chase, near Doncaster.
-Of his two grown sons by his first wife, by Cwenburh of Mercia, Osfrith killed in the battle and Eadfrith was captured by Penda of Mercia (and later killed).
+Of his two grown sons by his first wife, by Cwenburh of Mercia, Osfrith was killed in the battle and Eadfrith was captured by Penda of Mercia (and later killed).

 Northumbria was again divided between its constituent kingdoms of Bernicia and Deira.
 Eanfrith, a son of the former king Æthelfrith, returned from exile to take power in Bernicia, while Edwin’s cousin Osric took over Deira.